chef/automate/components/automate-chef-io/content/docs/iam-v2-api-reference.md

 For those API methods that take JSON data, typically though the `create` and `update` methods, you can provide that data to the REST endpoint in a variety of ways.
-If it is a relatively small size payload, you can include it in a `curl` command inline.
+If the data is a relatively small size payload, you can include it in a `curl` command inline.
 For example:

 ```bash
 curl -sH "api-token: $TOKEN" -d '<your JSON here>' ...
 ```

-If the payload is larger, it is often convenient to store it in a file, then pass that file.
+If the payload is larger, it is often convenient to store the data in a file, then pass that file.
 For example:

 ```bash
 curl -sH "api-token: $TOKEN" -d @policy.json ...